natario1/CameraView/README.md

 These are things that need to be done, off the top of my head:

-- [ ] fix CropOutput class presumably not working on rotated pictures
+- [x] fix CropOutput class presumably not working on rotated pictures
-- [ ] test video and 'frame' capture behavior, I expect some bugs there
+- [x] test video and 'frame' capture behavior, I expect some bugs there
 - [ ] simple APIs to draw grid lines
 - [x] replace setCameraListener() with addCameraListener()
 - [ ] add a `sizingMethod` API to choose the capture size?
 Could be `max`, `4:3`, `16:9`...
 Right now it's `max`
 - [ ] pinch to zoom support
 - [ ] exposure correction APIs
-- [ ] revisit demo app (added video support)
 - [ ] `Camera2` integration
-- [ ] EXIF support for 'frame' captured pictures, using ExifInterface library, so we can stop rotating it in Java
 - [ ] add onRequestPermissionResults for easy permission callback
-- [ ] better error handling, maybe with a onError(e) method in the public listener
+- [ ] better error handling, maybe with a onError(e) method in the public listener, or have each public method return a boolean
 - [x] better threading, for example ensure callbacks are called in the ui thread